marshka/ml-20-21/assignment_1/general_feedback.md

 - Many of you pointed out that one of the differences between logistic regression and the perceptron is the different activation function they use (sigmoid vs step function), but it's also important to note that logistic regression (because of the activation function it uses) produces an output in the range [0, 1], which can be interpreted as a probability, so logistic regression is a probabilistic classifier.

-## Logistic regression and linear regression
+## Logistic regression vs linear regression

 - Logistic regression is not the same thing as linear regression, but both are instances of a generalised linear model.
 (Maybe this https://stats.stackexchange.com/q/29325 be useful)